Career Timeline of Jack Eichel: Major Achievements and Milestones

 October 3, 2017: Signs Contract Extension with Sabres

-On October 3, 2017, the Sabres signed Eichel to an eight-year, $80 million contract extension.
+On October 3, 2017, before the 2017-18 season, the Sabres signed Eichel to an eight-year, $80 million contract extension.
+This deal, worth $10 million annually, was set to begin at the start of the 2018-19 season.

 December 15, 2017: First Career Hat Trick

-2017: Team USA IIHF World Championship
+2017: Team USA IIHF World Championship roster

-October 3, 2018: Named Sabres Captain
+October 3, 2018: Named Captain of the Sabres

 April 19, 2019: Selected for Team USA

-On April 19, 2019, Eichel was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Košice, Slovakia.
+On April 19, 2019, Eichel was selected to represent Team USA at the 2019 IIHF World Championship held in Bratislava and Košice, Slovakia.

-November 16, 2019: Four Goals in One Game
+November 16, 2019: Four Goal Game

-January 2, 2020: Penalty Shot Goal in Overtime
+January 2, 2020: First Penalty Shot Goal

 November 4, 2021: Traded to Vegas Golden Knights

 On November 4, 2021, Eichel was traded to the Vegas Golden Knights.
+He was traded along with a third-round draft pick, in exchange for Peyton Krebs, Alex Tuch, and first and second-round draft picks.

 February 16, 2022: Golden Knights Debut